MisterEggnog/namegener/README.md

 ```bash
 awk -F ',' 'NR>4 { print $1 "\n" $4 }' < names.csv | tr '[:upper:]' '[:lower:]' | sed '/^$/d'
 ```

+## Future changes
+Change this to either query a public database or to have somekind of local database.